dongyeon99/dongyeon99.github.io/index.md

 ---
 layout: page
 title: Research Cloud
-subtitle: This is where I will tell my friends way too much about me
+subtitle: This is where I will tell people way about me
 cover-img: /assets/img/In_Budapest.jpg
 ---